SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

-## Implementing an Evaluator
+## Implementing an Interpreter
 @cha:interpreterLiteral

-An evaluator is a kind of interpreter that executes a program.
-A Pharo evaluator is an interpreter that takes as input a Pharo program and executes each one of its statements, finally returning the result of the execution.
+An Interpreter is a program that executes another program.
+An interpreter that returns the value of expressions often called an evaluator.
+A Pharo evaluator is an interpreter that takes as input a Pharo program and executes each one of its statements, finally returns the result of the execution.

 In this chapter and the following ones, we will implement a Pharo evaluator as an AST interpreter, using the Visitor pattern we have seen before, meaning that the input of our evaluator will be AST nodes of a program to evaluate.
+We name such an interpreter Champollion.

 For presentation purposes, we will develop the evaluator in several stages, each in a different chapter.
 First, in this chapter, we will show how to implement a structural evaluator, i.e., an evaluator that reads and writes the structures of objects, starting the presentation from constant values.